sfc-gh-dwilczak/tutorials/docs/snowflake/aws/readme.md

 ## 4. (Bonus) SnowPipe:
 Lets create a pipe to automate copying data into a table.
 Create the file format, table and pipe in snowflake.
 This approach automates the process so you don't have to manually name all the columns.
+This code will also give you your **SQS queue** string to be entered into AWS later.

 === ":octicons-image-16: Code"